2024 United States presidential election in Pennsylvania

 The 2024 United States presidential election in Pennsylvania took place on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 Pennsylvania voters chose electors to represent them in the Electoral College via a popular vote.
-The state of Pennsylvania has 19 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state lost a seat.
+The state of Pennsylvania has 19 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census.

 Pennsylvania held the largest electoral prize of all major swing states in 2024, with 19 electoral votes.
 As such, it was generally forecasted that the winner of the state was highly likely to win the entire election.
 According to statistician Nate Silver, the state's winner was estimated to have a 90% chance of winning the presidency.
 Major news organizations marked it as a tossup in the lead-up to the election.
 Pennsylvania was the tipping-point state in the election, providing Trump the 270th electoral vote.
-Pennsylvania voted 0.23% to the right of the nation, while Michigan voted the closest to the nation, voting 0.06% to the nation's left.
+Pennsylvania voted 0.23% more Republican than the nation, while Michigan voted the closest to the nation, voting 0.06% more Democratic than the nation at-large.

 Trump won Pennsylvania with 50.4% of the vote to Kamala Harris's 48.7%, defeating her by a margin of roughly 1.71% and flipping the state.
-This was the largest margin of victory for a Republican candidate since 1988, as well as the first time since that election that a Republican won over 50% of the state vote.
+This was the largest margin of victory for a Republican candidate since 1988, as well as the first time since that election that a Republican won over 50% of the vote.

-Trump's victory is seen to have contributed to down-ballot victories for Republicans who won the races for the US Senate, Attorney General, Treasurer and Auditor General.
+Trump's victory is seen to have contributed to down-ballot victories for Republicans who won the races for the US Senate, Attorney General, Treasurer, and Auditor General.
 Except for the Senate race, all 2024 Pennsylvania Republican statewide candidates won over 50% of the vote.
 Trump received more than 3.5 million votes, the most cast for any candidate in Pennsylvania history.